 3. Writing

-Remote jobs thrive off of excellent written communications.
-Online team-based resources like Slack, Basecamp, and Monday are a few of the many professional communication tools used in today’s workplace.
-Therefore, being able to write and communicate your thoughts clearly and accurately is essential, especially if you’re searching for a remote position.
+Remote jobs thrive off of excellent written communication.
+Online team-based resources like Slack, Basecamp, and Monday are a few professional communication tools used in today’s workplace.
+Therefore, being able to write and communicate your thoughts clearly and accurately is essential, especially for a remote position.

 Digital and Computer Literacy Skills